 - Purge and donate.
 There’s no need to move that old lamp that’s been collecting dust in your closet, or the ugly sweater that your cousin gifted you.
 Downsize before your move!
 Go through your home and decide what items you don’t want or need as you start the next chapter in your life in your new home.
 And instead of disposing of unwanted items, find a local donation drop off location to bring them to.

 Packing and moving can be expensive.
 Fortunately, there are ways to get the job done right on a budget.
 Here are a tips for your pack that can help keep your packing and moving costs low:

 - Use what you have around the house.
 Pack your suitcases, duffle bags, and that stash of Amazon delivery boxes so you don’t have to spend as much money on boxes.

 - Declutter.
-Get rid of clothing and other belongings that you don’t use or need.
+Get rid of clothing and other belongings that you don’t use or need, even if they’re sentimental.
 The less you have to pack, the less you’ll need to spend on packing supplies.

 - Rent plastic moving boxes.
 Instead of wasting money on single-use cardboard and non-recyclable packing tape, you can rent plastic moving bins that will be delivered right to your home.
 These don’t just save you money over cardboard boxes and packing tape—they’re more eco-friendly, too!

 - Hire a professional packing service.
 Your packing team will bring all the packing materials needed to pack your home carefully and effectively to protect against damages and help your move crew get the job done quickly.
 And since your moving service will charge by the hour, time is literally money!

 Once you’ve set yourself up for a cost-effective pack, you can start focusing on how to pack for your move.

 How to pack your belongings